databricks/terraform-provider-databricks/docs/resources/job.md

   ```

 * `library` - (Optional) (Set) An optional list of libraries to be installed on the cluster that will execute the job.
 Please consult [libraries section](cluster.md#libraries) for [databricks_cluster](cluster.md) resource.
-* `retry_on_timeout` - (Optional) (Bool) An optional policy to specify whether to retry a job when it times out.
-The default behavior is to not retry on timeout.
-* `max_retries` - (Optional) (Integer) An optional maximum number of times to retry an unsuccessful run.
-A run is considered to be unsuccessful if it completes with a `FAILED` or `INTERNAL_ERROR` lifecycle state.
-The value -1 means to retry indefinitely and the value 0 means to never retry.
-The default behavior is to never retry.
 * `timeout_seconds` - (Optional) (Integer) An optional timeout applied to each run of this job.
 The default behavior is to have no timeout.
 * `min_retry_interval_millis` - (Optional) (Integer) An optional minimal interval in milliseconds between the start of the failed run and the subsequent retry run.
 The default behavior is that unsuccessful runs are immediately retried.
 * `max_concurrent_runs` - (Optional) (Integer) An optional maximum allowed number of concurrent runs of the job.
 Defaults to *1*.